 What is the Euro worth compared to the dollar?

 With the Euro in constant flux, please see www.oanda.com for up-to-date exchange rates.
 While traveling, it may be helpful to carry a portable currency converter (found at travel stores).
 Sometimes in the form of a key-chain, this is a handy gadget (like a calculator) into which you enter the exchange rate (depending on the exchange rate at the time and the country in which you are located) save, and then simply enter prices and the device converts the amounts into dollars.

 Cost of Living

-While Rome can be expensive to the untrained traveler, there are many ways to live comfortably on a budget, if you pay attention to what you spend and look out for different deals and events offered throughout the city.
+Rome is one of the more budget friendly cities in Italy and there are many ways to live comfortably on a budget, if you pay attention to what you spend and look out for different deals and events offered throughout the city.

 When budgeting, keep in mind that it is always better to overestimate than to underestimate.
-To give you an idea of common approximate expenses and commodities a typical student will to incur, please see the brief list below.
+Please see the brief list below for an idea of approximate expenses for the most common items a typical student will encounter.

 Additional Estimated Expenses